-340 Applied Kinesiology (3) Prerequisite: HEA 230.
+340 Applied Kinesiology (2)

+Prerequisite: HEA 230.
 A study of the bone-muscle relationships and problems of analysis in human motion as related to the muscular skills in body mechanics and athletics.

-400 Adaptive Physical Education (3) Study of the special needs in physical education of those with chronic or functional handicaps.
+400 Adaptive Physical Education (2)

+Methods and materials for teaching the exceptional and handicapped child in physical education.

-401 Recreation and Special Populations (4) The organization, philosophy, program, and leadership in recreation for the special population are examined.
+401 Recreation and Special Populations (4)

+The organization, philosophy, program, and leadership in recreation for the special population are examined.
 Emphasis is placed on leadership, responsibilities, and practical activities for these groups.

-411 Recreation Leadership and Administration (2) A study of the organizational patterns and administrative process involved in leisure-oriented organizations.
+411 Recreation Leadership and Administration (2)

+A study of the organizational patterns and administrative process involved in leisure-oriented organizations.

-412 Organization and Administration of Physical Education (3) A comprehensive study of the procedures of organizing physical education programs and analyzing the administrative concepts involved.
+412 Organization and Administration of Physical Education (2)

+An investigation into the processes of appropriate organizational and administrative techniques and procedures useful in efficient management.

-434 Psychology of Sport (3) Comprehensive discussion of the psychology of personality, motivation, small group behavior, psychomotor activity, and reference group influence related to participation in sport.
+434 Psychology of Sport (3)

+Comprehensive discussion of the psychology of personality, motivation, small group behavior, psychomotor activity, and reference group influence related to participation in sport.

-450 Physical Education Tests and Measurements (3) A study of the available test and measurement procedures for the physical educator with basic statistical procedures being applied to collected data.
+450 Physical Education Tests and Measurements (2)

+A study of the available test and measurement procedures for the physical educator.

-451 Sociology of Sport (3) A study of sport based on the sociological perspective.
+451 Sociology of Sport (3)

+A study of sport based on the sociological perspective.
 This course will include an overview of the theoretical framework of the study of sport sociology and the related literature.
 An emphasis will be placed upon implications and applications to physical education athletics.

-460 Physiology of Exercise (3) Prerequisite: HEA 230.
+460 Physiology of Exercise (2)

+Prerequisite: HEA 230.
 Knowledge and understanding of the function and limitations of the organism during exercise.

-470 Field Work in Recreation (4) Prerequisite: Completion of six semester hours of professional courses.
+470 Field Work in Recreation (4)

+Prerequisite: Completion of six semester hours of professional courses.
 Field work is an instructional program that includes supervised pre-professional practice in approved recreational service agencies.
 The practical experience of the program involves observation and participation in planning, conducting, and evaluating at the face-to-face supervisory and executive level of leadership responsibility.
 Graded on a pass-fail basis.

-480 Field Work in Industrial/Corporate Fitness Programs (4,6) Practical experience in Health and Fitness Center programming.
-Admission by application to the Physical Education Area Coordinator.
+480 Field Work in Industrial/Corporate Fitness Programs (4,6)

+Practical experience in Health and Fitness Center programming.
+Admission by application to the Physical Education area coordinator.
 Graded on a pass-fail basis.

-490 Field Work in Sports Management (6) Practical experience in sports management within the local business community.
-Admission by application to the Physical Education Area Coordinator.
+490 Field Work in Sports Management (6)

+Practical experience in sports management within the local business community.
+Admission by application to the Physical Education area coordinator.
 Graded on a pass-fail basis.